This Chicken Sausage Cornbread Stuffing is made with apple chicken sausage, leeks and cornbread for a quick, flavor-packed stuffing recipe.

 - Pour mixture into the bowl with the chicken sausage.
 Now, add the eggs to that bowl and stir.
-Pour mixture into a 9×13 baking dish, then add in the cornbread and GENTLY stir!
-Some if it is going to break and that's ok–you want there to still be a handful of full cornbread cubes.
+Pour mixture into a 9x13 baking dish, then add in the cornbread and GENTLY stir!
+Some if it is going to break and that's ok--you want there to still be a handful of full cornbread cubes.

 - Bake stuffing for 45 minutes or until cornbread is golden on top.
 If cornbread begins to burn, add foil over top of the casserole dish.